scipy-conference/scipy_proceedings/papers/tom_bertalan/tom_bertalan.rst

 ..
 What open source multigrid packages are available and brief overview of them from their website/documentation.
 Also mention about Matlab version which is not an open source, but openly available.

-The current open-source python package, PyAMG, due to Nathan Bell at Nvidia [Bell]_ is a very capable and extremely speedy multigrid solver, with a core written in C. However, because of the extent of optimizations (and the inclusion of C code), it is not particularly readable.
+The current open-source Python multigrid implementation *PyAMG* (due to Nathan Bell [Bell]_) is a very capable and speedy multigrid solver, with a core written in C. However, because of the extent of optimizations (and the inclusion of C code), it is not particularly readable.

 ..
 Additionally, it is not parallelized to make use of multiple CPUs or GPU compute units.